SphereEx/test-lab/doc/sysbench-test.md

 5. merge sorting test

-first of all, change the script of sysbench oltp_read_only to `SELECT c FROM sbtest1 WHERE ? > 0 AND id BETWEEN 1 AND 100` and then test by following script
+first of all, change the lua script of sysbench oltp_read_only to `SELECT c FROM sbtest1 WHERE ? > 0 AND id BETWEEN 1 AND 100` and then test by following script

 ```
 # init the database